bmtwl/SoftDataDiode/README.md

 ### Things aren't working and I'm not sure what's happening
 You can start the sender or receiver with the `--debug` flag, or turn on debugging in the `config.json` file.
 This should make the output very verbose.
 If this still doesn't help, please create an issue in the repo.

+## Known issues

+### My logs have lots of `I/O operation on closed file` events in them
+This is due to the way the Python http server flushes out connections and there is no simple workaround.
+I may do some custom exception handling in the future to clean these up, but for now they can be safely ignored.